Third Crusade: Byzantine Empire

-Frederick was welcomed by Stefan Nemanja in Niš with pomp on 27 July.
-Although the Serbian ruler asked the emperor to invest him with his domains, Frederick refused on the grounds that he was on a pilgrimage and did not wish to harm Isaac.
+Frederick was welcomed by Grand Prince Stefan Nemanja in Niš with pomp on 27 July.
+Although the Serbian ruler asked the emperor to invest him with his domains, Frederick refused on the grounds that he was on a pilgrimage and did not wish to harm Isaac as the Serbians rebelled against the Byzantines earlier.
 A marriage alliance was arranged between a daughter of Duke Berthold of Merania and a nephew of Nemanja, Toljen.
 Frederick also received messages of support from Tsar Peter II of Bulgaria, but refused an outright alliance.
 Despite Frederick's care not to be drawn into Balkan politics, the events at Niš were regarded by the Byzantines as hostile acts.

 Before leaving Niš, Frederick had Godfrey of Würzburg preach a sermon on the importance of discipline and maintaining the peace.
 He also reorganized the army, dividing it into four, because it would be entering territory more firmly under Byzantine control and less friendly.
 The vanguard of Swabians and Bavarians was put under the command of the Duke of Swabia assisted by Herman IV of Baden and Berthold III of Vohburg.
 The second division consisted of the Hungarian and Bohemian contingents with their separate standard-bearers.
 The third was under the command of the Duke of Merania assisted by Bishop Diepold of Passau.
 The fourth was under Frederick's personal command and Rupert of Nassau was named its standard-bearer in absentia.

 The crusaders left Niš on 30 July and arrived in Sofia on 13 August.
 They found the city practically abandoned.
 There was no Byzantine delegation to meet them and no market.
 The following day the crusaders left Sofia and the Lorrainers under Peter of Brixey finally caught up with the main army.
 The Gate of Trajan was held by a Byzantine force of 500 men.
 According to Diepold of Passau, the garrison retreated at the sight of Frederick's scouts, but the History of the Expedition says that it retreated only after being engaged by Frederick and a small group of knights.
 The army arrived at Pazardzhik on 20 August, finding an abundance of supplies.